haimkru/NanoporeLong5/README.md

 # NanoporeLong5
 Script takes Fastq file and POD5 (all reads in fastq need to be in POD5 data), combinning the data from both, and creates a long5 file with signal, dwell time, nucleotides, phred score, PolyA classification.
 The data format is such that each point of signal from the nanopore is a diffrent row, in pA units.

+**The actual file you want to use for analyses is named: combined_merged_signal_fastq_sequences_ready.long5**

+Format of the file:
+sequence_name= read name
+nucleotide_index = nucleotide index in fastq if it was read 5'->3' phred_score=nucleotide phred score as its in the fastq dwell_time = dwell time for the nucleotide time = time measurment for the signal, ie 0 being the start of reading the read through the nanopore. signal= signal in pA signal_index = index of the signal measurment plotted_nucleotide = nucleotide index in the fastq if it was read 5' -> 3' sequence_type_plotted= what is the region type, it is assuming its RNA after PolyA

 *The Slow5-Dorado script has a "Oxford Nanopore Technologies PLC.
 Public License Version 1.0", you must adhere to this license as well.

 ----------------------------------------------------------------------------------------------------------------------------------------------